Frequently Asked Questions

 Are the panels easy to install?

 Do you carry light covers for fixtures requiring curved or wraparound panels?

 Our decorative replacement panels are for fluorescent lighting applications containing flat diffuser panels only.
-Currently, we do not carry panels that curve around a fixture.
+Currently, we do not offer panels that curve around a fixture.
 In order to use our panels, a frame can be built around the fixture by someone with carpentry skills.
 See some examples on our Showcase page.

 What common size panels are available?

-In fluorescent lighting, it is important to understand that the common reference of 2 feet by 4 feet does not mean 24 inches by 48 inches.
+In fluorescent lighting, it is important to understand that the common reference of 2 x 4 does not mean 24″ x 48″.
 Most panel sizes are slightly different based on the light fixture.
 Even what’s called “standard” ceiling grid light panels typically measure 47 3/4″ x 23 3/4″.